Medidata Blog

 In this series of seminars, panelists discussed how the evolution of data capture technology beyond electronic data capture (EDC) provides exciting opportunities to increase our understanding of the patient experience in clinical trials.

-Investigative sites now routinely interact physically and virtually with participants throughout a clinical trial.
+Investigative sites now routinely interact physically and virtually with patients throughout a clinical trial.
 This means that technology and processes must be employed to review study data and critical documents from anywhere in the world.
 In this way, data is understood in context, and study teams with limited resources can maintain focus on the patient.
 Clinical operation strategies must adapt at the same pace as this data evolution, innovating intelligently to improve study timelines, reduce cost, and maintain quality.
 In the session titled ‘Rave Beyond EDC: Clinical Operations for a New Generation of Trials’, Medidata presented a clinical operations platform driven by connected workflows and data-driven intelligence to accelerate a new generation of decentralized and hybrid clinical trials.

 Some companies are doing risk-based monitoring, but the existing system—clinical trial management system (CTMS)—is not doing enough.
 As the industry changes, with greater reliance on DCTs, there needs to be oversight to make sure data is being captured properly.
 Trial managers need near real-time signals in which risk management plans are mapped out.
 Data fabric, used by Medidata, takes data, brings in AI tools, and then interprets trends to bring potential trial issues into focus to significantly improve clinical trial outcomes by enhancing risk management.